-The EU Deforestation-free Regulation (EUDR) is a landmark initiative of the EU Green Deal From 30 December 2024, the EUDR will prohibit companies from selling into or exporting certain products from the EU, unless it can be proven they are “deforestation free” and produced in compliance with relevant laws.
+The EU Deforestation-free Regulation (EUDR) is a landmark initiative of the EU Green Deal.
+It prohibits companies from selling into or exporting certain products from the EU, unless it can be proven they are “deforestation free” and produced in compliance with relevant laws.

 The EUDR entered into force in June 2023.
 It aims to limit the EU market’s impact on global deforestation and forest degradation as well as biodiversity loss.
 In doing so, it aims to promote deforestation-free supply chains, reduce the EU’s contribution to greenhouse gases (GHG) emissions, and protect human rights and the rights of indigenous peoples.